 Every Autonomous Community has its own regulations about the Spanish inheritance tax.

 Who is bound by the Spanish inheritance tax Taxpayers who have their habitual residence in Spain, regardless of where are located the properties or rights inherited.
 Are also required to pay the tax, the non-residents in Spain receiving property and / or rights located in Spain by the way of inheritance.
+Likewise will be obliged by the Spanish inheritance tax, the reception of amounts resulting from life insurances when the contract was made with Spanish insurers or has been hired in Spain with foreign entities which operate in the Spanish territory.
+The tax base of the inheritance tax in Spain The tax base of the inheritance tax in Spain is the net value of the individual acquisition of each heir, being understood as the real value of the property and rights reduced by any charges and debts that may be deductible in accordance with the State or Autonomous communities regulations.

 Taxation of rental properties in Spain The tax implications of renting out a Spanish property